The Lazy Man’s Guide to Making Homemade Hard Cider

 Before starting, be sure all of your equipment is sterilized with Star San.
 This will prevent any wild, unwanted bacteria from ruining your brew.

-Funnel juice into the glass carboy, and with your mortar and pestle (or with the back of a spoon), crush the Camden tablet.
+Funnel your juice into the glass carboy, and with your mortar and pestle (or with the back of a spoon) crush the Camden tablet.
 Add the crushed tablet into the juice (this will help kill any bacteria or natural yeasts that might be present in juice and allow for the selected Champagne yeast to thrive once it is introduced), cap and give a gentle shake.
 Set aside for 48 hours.
 After 48 hours, pour 1 cup of the liquid from the carboy into a clean glass jar and freeze for use later in the recipe.

-In a measuring glass, re-hydrate the yeast according to the instructions on its packet and add to the juice-filled carboy.
+In a measuring glass, re-hydrate the yeast according to the instructions on the packet and add to the juice-filled carboy.
 Fit the bung and airlock into the carboy opening and carefully add a bit of water to the airlock (look for a fill line somewhere in the middle).
 This will let CO2 gasses out without letting oxygen in.
 Check up on it periodically and make sure that the water level remains constant for the duration of the fermentation process.

 At 3 weeks, take that reserved frozen juice out of the freezer and funnel it into the fermenting cider.
 The sugars in this reserved juice will then start to ferment so be sure to recap with airlock and bung.

 Fermentation can take anywhere from 4 to 12 weeks to complete—you’ll know fermentation is finished when you no longer see tiny bubbles rising to the top.
 When all foaming and bubbles have subsided, siphon the cider into a clean glass carboy, taking care to not transfer over any of the dregs at the bottom of the fermentation jug by keeping the hose just above the sediment.
-Either cap and refrigerate in gallon jug, or funnel into swing-top bottles leaving 1 1/2-inch headspace at the top—you’ll need about 7 500-ml. bottles per gallon of cider.
+Either cap and refrigerate in gallon jug, or funnel into swing-top bottles leaving 1 1/2-inch headspace at the top (you’ll need about 7 500-ml. bottles per gallon of cider).
 Keep refrigerated and drink within 1 month to ensure fermentation doesn’t restart—this could cause pressure to build and the glass to shatter.
 If you want to store the cider for longer check with your local homebrew shop about stabilization options.